Simba waterfall

 Simba waterfall is located in Mahankal Rural Municipality, Lalitpur about 50 km from Kathmandu between Rigin Danda and Manikhel Khawa.
-The fall lies at an altitude of 2000 m, and it has five cascades.
+The fall lies at an altitude of 2000 m, and it has five cascades.It is 300 meter tall.
 ‘Simba’ means cold in Tamang language.

 There is also a temple of Saraswati on the way to Lele from the fall.